ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 ## Installation Guide

-The airspeed sensor is supposed to be mounted in aircraft nose or in wing.
+The airspeed sensor is supposed to be mounted in an aircraft's nose or a wing.

 ![TFPITOT01 aircraft wing mount](TFPITOT01_wing_mount.png)